-The American Museum of Fly Fishing and its “Exhibition Profiles” are the profiles of important women fly anglers, fly tyers, conservationists and guides of yesterday, today and tomorrow“
+The American Museum of Fly Fishing and its “Exhibition Profiles” are the profiles of important women fly anglers, fly tyers, conservationists, and guides of yesterday, today, and tomorrow.”

-The American Museum of Fly Fishing and its “Exhibition Profiles” are the profiles of important women fly anglers, fly tyers, conservationists and guides of yesterday, today and tomorrow“Exhibition Profiles” are from the book “A Graceful Rise” written by Catherine Comar, executive director of the museum.
-Promotional narrative for National Endowment for the Arts is provided by Fly Life Magazine.com.
-Copyright the American Museum of Fly Fishing (AMFF) – 2014.
-More images are viewable in the book.
+The American Museum of Fly Fishing and its “Exhibition Profiles” are the profiles of important women fly anglers, fly tyers, conservationists, and guides of yesterday, today, and tomorrow.
+“Exhibition Profiles” are from the book “A Graceful Rise” written by Catherine Comar, the museum’s executive director.
+Fly Life Magazine.com provides the promotional narrative for the National Endowment for the Arts provided by copyright of the American Museum of Fly Fishing (AMFF) – 2014.
+More images are viewable in the book and AMFF website.

 Born in Southwestern Montana and raised on a ranch with a mountain creek flowing through it and the Madison River just a couple miles away, Annette grew up imagining the life that fish lived.
-She remembers catching big brown trout with her hands from the creek late in the summer when water flow was low and the browns were easy to reach under the rocks.
+She remembers catching big brown trout with her hands from the creek late in the summer when the water flow was low, and the browns were easy to reach under the rocks.
 After graduating from Montana State University with a degree in finance and accounting, McLean and her husband Bob moved to Twin Bridges, Montana, where her husband pursued a teaching and coaching career.
 Twin Bridges also happens to be the home of the R. L. Winston Rod Company.

 During this time, McLean also traveled as a Winston ambassador to conduct casting clinics for women and children and served as a board member with the International Women Fly Fishers and the local Lewis and Clark Chapter of Trout Unlimited.